Pear-Walnut Crisp

 • 1/4 c. coarsely chopped walnuts

 1. Core pears and cut lengthwise into 1/2-inch thick slices.
-(You don't need to peel the pears unless they have a thick skin.)
-Combine pears and lemon juice in a 2-quart baking dish; toss gently to coat the pears with lemon juice.
+(You don't need to peel the pears unless they have a thick skin, or if you prefer to enjoy them skinless.)

-3. Combine flour, remaining 1/2 teaspoon ground cinnamon, brown sugar, and salt.
+1. Combine flour, the 1/2 teaspoon ground cinnamon, brown sugar, and salt.
 With a fork, pastry cutter, or your fingers, work in the butter pieces until the mixture resembles coarse crumbs.
-Add oats and chopped walnuts.
-Sprinkle this mixture evenly over the pears.

 10 comments